Jeff Young Productions

 Jeff is a multi-media programmer, manager, producer, and host with a long record of success.
 Stations include KFI, KYA, KUFO, WDRQ, WBLI, Cablevision, Dial-Global and Westwood One, where he produced solo and team broadcasts for affiliates across North America and around the world for over two decades.

 Jeff may be available on a limited basis to help you or your station bring your best to the table every day.
 Why limited availability?
 Jeff insists on serving only one client at a time.
-You wouldn't have it any other way.

 Direct inquiries to: